henrivuorinen/GAM/readme.md

 Clustering:
 ![alt-text](Figure_1.png)

-By tweaking the hyperparameters and for example adjusting the
+By tweaking the hyperparameters and for example adjusting the `clustering_distance_threshold` and `blending_alpha` it is possible to get much better scores.
+This is visible when running the model with GridSearch (shown later).

 There is a titanic dataset downloaded from Kaggle for testing purposes and for the proof of concept to show that it is possible to use the classification with this model.
 To run it